Theawesomedeveloper/Statistics/README.md

 ### **Note**: All methods in the Stat class takes values in two ways
 ### 1.
-You can passing in an array provided you use the spread syntax
+You can pass in an array provided you use the spread syntax
 #### Example
 ```javascript
 const numbers = [1, 4, 6, 1, 8, 15, 18, 1, 5, 1]